 Federal funds will leverage additional resources through applicable property donations (city or other entities), non-profit resources such as sweat equity or funds available for partnerships such as Habitat for Humanity, or other non-profit developers for rehabilitation or construction of affordable housing.
 Additional leveraging includes down-payment assistance program leveraging resources at an anticipated \$1.4 million annually.
 Local financial institutions provide permanent financing to homebuyer's receiving down-payment assistance.

-The City's PY2021 match requirement has been waived, as per a U.S. Dept. of HUD memorandum from Assistant Secretary James Jemison (dated February 26, 2021) outlining allowed HUD grant program waivers as declared under Title IV of the Stafford Act, DR-4586-TX, and to facilitate recovery from severe winter weather in declared disaster areas including Brazos County.

 CDBG public service agencies provide private non-profit dollars into funded public service agency programs.
 The City uses general funds to improve parks, facilities and infrastructure in low/moderate income areas and does partner with the Community Development Services Department, when appropriate to leverage CDBG funds further.
+Regarding matching requirements, the City's PY2022 HOME match requirement has been 100% waived, as per the U.S. Dept. of HUD's published HOME Match Waivers based on fiscal distress of the local community, and there are no match requirements for the CDBG program.
 If appropriate, describe publically owned land or property located within the jurisdiction that may be used to address the needs identified in the plan